mwcproject/mwc-node/doc/distribited_message_pool_and_applications.md

 2. If mwc-node doesn't found a mwc-node on the libp2p network, it will connect to the mwc-seed-node (The mwc-seed-nodes will be upgraded to participate in libp2p network)
 3. mwc-wallet start and connect to the libp2p network with help of it's mwc-node.
+4. Periodically mwc-wallet requesting the list of the mwc-node peers, so it can maintain minimal number of connection to publish-subscribe network.

 # Atomic Swap Marketplace